C3n7ral051nt4g3ncy/HandleHawk/README.md

   - Snapchat
   - TruthSocial
   - Twitter (via optional RapidAPI)
+- 🥷🏻 Infostealer information from a username with the Hudson Rock module
 - 🛡️ Resilient to Cloudflare thanks to cloudscraper
 - 📄 Generates a clean, dark-mode HTML report
 - 🧠 Smart spinner for each check (UX-friendly)